Dikmit02/BE_assignment/README.md

 ## Backend Implementation Using NestJS, Express, TypeScript, and MySQL

 ### Overview
-This document outlines the implementation of backend for signup, login and user-details features using NodeJS with ExpressJS framework and a MySQL database.
+This document outlines the backend implementation for signup, login and profile features using NodeJS with ExpressJS framework and a MySQL database.
 The application is implemented using NestJS, which is a scalable, efficient, and structured server-side Node.js framework built with TypeScript.
 It also uses Express.js under the hood and is compatible with the majority of Express.js middleware.

 ### Code Structure
 The main file of the application is located at apps/rest/src/main.ts.
 This file creates a factory module similar to an Express app.
-The code is organized using the repository pattern for DB operations, making it modular and maintainable betterprogramming.pub.
+The code is organised using the repository pattern for DB operations, making it modular and maintainable betterprogramming.pub.

 ### Validation and Error Handling
 The application uses global validations and an error Pipe for intercepting errors and providing appropriate responses.
-It utilizes the class-validator library to validate incoming data masteringbackend.com.
+It utilises the class-validator library to validate incoming data masteringbackend.com.

 ### Database Operations
 The application uses Objection.js and Knex.js as ORM (Object-Relational Mapping) tools to interact with the MySQL database.
 These ORMs provide a powerful query API and help to prevent SQL injection attacks.